zekenie/web-reducer/meta/Feature Board.md

 - [ ] requests empty state -> "Curl it for me" button
 - [ ] public html page for read key
 - [ ] refactor runtime code to use class
+- [ ] #security should typescript compile happen in thread?

 ## Todo